-PA: Polyamide; PP: Polyster polyl; Si: Silicon; SS: Salt spray test; Y: Presence of the corresponding element addition, the sealant is mixed with cement powder as an additive.
-The cement-polymer-composite (CPC) with acrylic base is a type of organic coating that is widely used in the construction industry.
-Figure 2.16 shows a typical step to be adopted to coat cement-polymer-composites on steel rebars.
+The CPC coating consists of two coats (a rapid setting primer coat followed by a cement polymer sealant coat).
+Both the primer and sealant contain thermoplastic acrylic resins.
+In addition, the sealant is mixed with cement powder as an additive.
+The cement-polymercomposite (CPC) with acrylic base is a type of organic coating that is widely used in the construction industry.
+Figure 2.16 shows a typical step to be adopted to coat cement-polymercomposites on steel rebars.
 First, uncoated steel rebars are cleaned using sandblasting to remove the rust, dust, or any other foreign elements.
 Then, apply the two thin layers of CPC primer coat, followed by two thin layers of CPC sealer coat.
 The total coating thickness should be between 175 μm to 300 μm.
 Both the primer and sealant contain thermoplastic acrylic resins (Venkatesan et al. 2006b).
 In addition, the sealant is mixed with cement powder as an additive.
 The CPC coating is supposed to be applied on the steel surface after sandblasting/cleaning.
-Sandblasting can remove the rust, dirt, oil, etc., which could be contaminated by chlorides.
 Sandblasting results in the large surface area of steel for chemomechanical bonding between the bare steel and coating material (Marsh et al. 2001).
 It may be noted that the cementitious components in the CPC coating can react with the steel surface and form a stable passive layer of oxides.